szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 270:** Make Entangle's saving throws improve slightly at higher levels so it remains relevant for druids

-Entangle saves are quite generous and, as such, very difficult to pull off at higher levels.
+Entangle saves are quite generous for the targets and, as such, very difficult to pull off at higher levels.
 It's such a stereotypical staple ability for druids that it feels wrong to leave druids without them because it becomes very quickly useless.
+Additionally, the Armor Class debuff improves to -3 and limits APR to 1 while the character is being held by the vines.
+It also will make creatures that are too big or have unusual qualities immune to it (dragons, shadows, slimes...).

+This component also patches other sources of Entanglement to reflect the same properties where it applies, such as in the Short Sword of Mask.

 Therefore, it starts with a +2 bonus (from +3), which improves to +1 at level 5, 0 at level 10, -1 at level 15, and -2 at level 20.